Azure/azure-iot-sdk-java/supported_platforms.md

 This SDK supports Android API versions 24, 25, 26, 27, and 28.

-The android emulator image used for nightly tests is "system-images;android-28;google_apis;x86_64"

-The gradle version used in nightly tests is 3.6.3
+The gradle version used in nightly tests is 3.6.3 and the API version used in nightly tests is 28.

 The build.gradle file that outlines more specifics can be found [here](./iot-e2e-tests/android/app/build.gradle).